Kentucky man accused of stealing skeet machines, 12 commercial mowers

-LAUREL CO.
-Ky.
-(WVLT/WKYT)-- A Kentucky man has been arrested after deputies say he stole 12 commercial mowers and two skeet machines.
+A Kentucky man has been arrested after deputies say he stole 12 commercial mowers and two skeet machines.

 According to the Laurel County Sheriff's Office, deputies arrested 47-year-old Gillis R. Yocum, of London Ky. on Friday night.